zeinnicholas/community-guidelines/.github/CODE_OF_CONDUCT.md

 In the interest of fostering an open, inclusive, and welcoming environment, we strive to maintain in all collaborative spaces a harassment-free experience for everyone, regardless of experience level, ability, disability, socioeconomic status, age, appearance, nationality, ethnicity, gender identity, sexual orientation, or religion.

-This Code of Conduct outlines our expectations for all those who participate in any thread, as well as the consequences of unacceptable behavior.
+This Code of Conduct outlines our expectations for all those who participate in any Elementor GitHub space, as well as the consequences of unacceptable behavior.

 We invite all those who participate to help us create safe and positive experiences for everyone.

 ## Guidelines

-To ensure everyone has a good experience, we outlined a few rules that should be followed and enforced by all participants.
+To ensure everyone has a good, welcoming, and positive experience, we outlined a few rules that should be followed and enforced by all participants.

 ### Be respectful and empathetic